keesiemeijer/additional-content/readme.md

 WordPress has PHP 5.2.4 as the minimum required version.
 This is a version that has been unsupported since early 2011.
 The PHP 5.3.* versions have been unsupported since August 2014 as well.
 This means that these versions don't receive any updates, which leaves them potentially insecure. [http://www.wpupdatephp.com](http://www.wpupdatephp.com)

-The plugin shows a notice when activating on older versions.
+The plugin shows a notice when activating on older PHP versions.
 ![Admin notice](/../screenshots/assets/img/admin-notice.png?raw=true)

 ## Changing the text in the metaboxes